Yezuss/Note_App/README.md

 ## 💬 Feedback

-Feel free to send us feedback on [Twitter] or [file an issue].
-Feature requests are always welcome.
+Feel free to send us feedback on [Gmail] Feature requests are always welcome.

 ## 📝 License